 - All letters will be in the correct proportion with each other, as set out in the official logo design.

-How does the CE to UKCA change affect our business?
+How does this change affect our business?

 To reiterate, although this certification has now changed, this will not affect how we do business with you, our customers, in any way.
-The only change is the presence of the UKCA mark in place of the CE mark on any new products released to the UK market from now onwards.
+The only change is the presence of the new UKCA mark in place of the CE mark on any new products released to the UK market from now onwards.

 For further help and advice on this topic, contact us on +44 (0)1432 346 586 or get in touch via our website.